 Turn any risotto leftovers into rice cakes, rice balls, or rice baked in ramekins.
 Here are more leftover rice recipes, this time for vegetarians.

 Generously coat a large saucepan with olive oil.
 Add onions and 1 teaspoon kosher salt and sauté over medium heat until onions are translucent, about 5 minutes.
 Raise heat to medium-high and add rice.
 Cook, stirring 3 to 4 minutes.

 Pour in enough white wine so it covers the rice.
 Cook over medium-high heat, stirring constantly until the wine is absorbed.

 Stir saffron into simmering chicken stock.
 Ladle some stock into the pan so it just covers the rice.
-Cook over medium-heat, stirring constantly until chicken stock is absorbed.
-Repeat this process two more times.
+Cook over medium heat, stirring constantly until chicken stock is absorbed.
+Repeat this process 2 more times.